Did You Know: 6 Surprising Benefits of Vitamin D

 1. Vitamin D helps to regulate the amount of calcium and phosphate in your body

-This means that Vitamin D helps to keep your bones, teeth and muscles healthy!
+This means that Vitamin D helps to keep your bones, teeth, and muscles healthy!
 By making sure you get enough Vitamin D, your body will protect you from bone deformities such as soft bones in children or fragile misshapen bones in adults.

 2. You can get Vitamin D from your diet – which is especially important in the winter!

-We all know you can get Vitamin D from sunshine, but did you know Vitamin D is also in oily fish, red meat, and egg yolks.
+We all know you can get Vitamin D from sunshine, but did you know Vitamin D is also in oily fish, red meat, and egg yolks?
 During the autumn and winter, it’s particularly important to get Vitamin D from your diet because the sun isn’t strong enough for the body to produce it.

 Flavours chef drizzling oil over a tray of prepared fish

 The Mediterranean diet is perfectly suited for this, especially with its focus on seasonal and local ingredients!
-Join an online cooking class to learn how to create delicious, healthy Italian meals with our chefs!

-3. It’s not actually a vitamin…
+3. It’s not a vitamin…

 A vitamin is a nutrient your body cannot produce, so you must consume them in your diet.
 But Vitamin D is actually a prohormone and is created by your body as a response to sun exposure.